 ONE ON ONE WITH DENNIS ROMATZ

-We sat down with Dennis for a very candid interview and asked some personal questions and picked his brain to gain some insights into his very successful fitness training business and the fitness industry and personal trainers in Thailand and S.E.
-Asia in general.
+We sat down with Dennis for a very candid interview and asked some personal questions and picked his brain to gain some insights into his very successful fitness training business and the fitness industry and personal trainers in S.E.
+Asia.

 Hard work...period.
 I remember driving my motorbike in stinky Bangkok traffic to training client's locations far away in the city where other trainers simply wouldn't go.
 Also, I remember all those nights when I worked straight through the night on my websites creating my marketing and advertising campaigns which enabled my websites to go straight to #1 on Google.
 All, while many others in Bangkok were out at the bars or enjoying nice dinners.
 I was the guy putting in the hard work for my business's secure future.

 Your name is known around Bangkok as the best personal trainer.
 How'd you get that reputation?

 My focus was always and is now still to put 100% of my knowledge, experience and efforts into my client's training success.
 Look, I sat through many University Exercise Science and Nutrition classes.
 I put that education into every session I train and it produces great results!